tdwg/bdq/tg2/_review/docs/maintenance/index.md

 These tools SHOULD NOT be used on the validation data file containing non-printing characters.

-Changes to squish_validation_data.py may be provided that would allow round tripping of that file between forms (with the replacment of non printing characters and nulls with specified string markers in a squished file editable in a spreadsheet application.
+Changes to squish_validation_data.py may be provided that would allow round tripping of that file between forms (with the replacement of non printing characters and nulls with specified string markers in a squished file editable in a spreadsheet application.

 ### 3.5 Tools for validating implementations against the validation data